 The pros and cons of WordPress, Joomla and Drupal are fairly straightforward, though it should be noted that the loyal programmers who develop plug-in modules for one of these three CMS’s learn from each other so the three platforms continue to develop similar features.
 Which CMS you choose really comes down to your business needs and skill set.

 You may already have a blog on WordPress so you may be familiar with WordPress themes and other features.
 WordPress is a blogging platform that many site builders use to create web sites in much the same way you (and thousands of others) build a blog.

 WordPress is easy to install.
 In fact, sync up occurs on download so you’re ready to roll as soon as you click the “Finish” button.
 This is a big plus if time is a critical factor in the launch of your site.

 WordPress also offers numerous themes, or templates, to simplify site creation.
-But unlike straight-up template sites, WordPress developers have created more than 15,000 plugins – pre-programmed features, like an email module or an easy-to-use checkout, to simplify the sales and purchase processes.
+But unlike straight-up template sites, WordPress developers have created more than 15,000 plugins.
+The plugins are pre-programmed features, like an email module or an easy-to-use checkout.
+WordPress plugins simplify the sales and purchase processes, for example.